ci-compass/cicf/week7/README.md

 join only matches the rows that meet the filter criteria in the WHERE clause.

-Finally, we don't have to select every column.
+We don't have to select every column.
 We can specify which ones we want.
 ```
 SELECT results.reading, results.volts, devices.description